mrahhal/release-cycle/README.md

 This file documents how I manage my own release cycles for packages I maintain.
 Old repos may be outdated.

 To start with, `main` is the _development_ branch.
 There's no need to overcomplicate things with an additional `dev` branch.
 In addition, next version is always developed in `main`. i.e `main` always points to the latest development effort.
+This is also important so that PRs can properly reference and auto close issues.
 When there's a need to publish a patch for an earlier version, you can always branch off of that version's tag.

 Version naming follows [Semantic Versioning](https://semver.org/).

-Releasing follows [Keep a Changelog](https://keepachangelog.com) for the CHANGELOG file format.
+Releasing follows [Keep a Changelog](https://keepachangelog.com) for the CHANGELOG.md file format.

 ## Setup